“THE ABC OF DEMOCRACY”

 AN EDUCATION PROGRAM FOR YOUNG CHILDREN

-Written in Hebrew and Arabic, the “The ABC of Democracy: an Education Program for Young Children” encourages young children to adopt socials behavioral skills based on humanistic and democratic values.
-Its 8 chapters and 63 lesson plans concentrate on instilling basic democratic concepts and implementing them in the life of the kindergarteners/elementary school students and their teachers.
+“The ABC of Democracy” is an Educational Program designed for grades 1-6 and kindergarten children.
+Its 8 chapters and 63 lesson plans concentrate on instilling basic democratic concepts and implementing them in the life of the elementary school students and their teachers.

 THE AIMS OF THE PROGRAM